Ulta Lab Tests LogoContact Us

 Understanding Your Breast Cancer Risk: Essential Blood Tests

-Blood Tests for Hormone Levels
+Blood Tests for Hormone Levels:

-Genetic Testing for BRCA1 and BRCA2
+Genetic Testing for BRCA1 and BRCA2:

-What it does: Some people inherit changes (mutations) in the BRCA1 and BRCA2 genes from their parents, which can raise their risk of breast cancer.
+• Function: Genetic mutations in the BRCA1 and BRCA2 genes significantly elevate the risk of developing breast cancer.
+Some people inherit changes (mutations) in the BRCA1 and BRCA2 genes from their parents, which can raise their risk of breast cancer.

-Tumor Marker Tests
+Tumor Marker Tests:

 Why These Tests Matter